Mortgage Glossary: Terms and Definitions To Know

 Real Estate Agent

-A real estate agent is different from that of a realtor; realtors are certified real estate agents who adhere to an additional Code of Ethics (www.realtor.org).
+A licensed professional who represents buyers or sellers in real estate transactions.
+A real estate agent is different from a Realtor; Realtors are certified real estate agents who are members of the National Association of Realtors(r) and adhere to an additional Code of Ethics.
 Whether buying or selling a home, a real estate agent should always look out for your best interest.
-Be it frank, honest advice about a neighborhood, financial transaction, or home inspection, find an agent whose advice and business savvy you trust.

 Selling Costs

-2. Seller closing costs, e.g., owner's title insurance, escrow fees, courier fee, notary fee
+- Seller closing costs, e.g., owner's title insurance, escrow fees, courier fee, notary fee.

 Seller's Market

 A housing market that favors the seller.
-If you're selling, you're a happy camper: Seller's markets typically offer low housing inventory to meet housing demand, and the buyer is forced to act quickly and sometimes aggressively to “win” a house, e.g., a bidding war that increases home price, waived inspection (or inspection with no concessions paid by seller) and a quick closing period.
+A seller's market typically exists when housing inventory is lower than housing demand.
+This sets up a situation where the buyer is forced to act quickly and sometimes aggressively to "win" a house (e.g., a bidding war that increases home price, waived inspection (or inspection with no concessions paid by seller) and a quick closing period.

 Title

-Official documentation linked to the property: A title can be held by multiple parties who own either a legal or equitable interest.
-A title that is “clean” or “clear” is a title that does not pose a problem – there are no outstanding creditor liens, levies, and no property ownership dispute.
-Third-party companies called Title Companies (see Title Companies) facilitate the review, transfer and recording of a property's title; they also conduct the funding of the home sale.
+An official documentation linked to the property.
+A title can be held by multiple parties who own either a legal or equitable interest.
+A title that is "clean" or "clear" is a title that does not pose a problem — there are no outstanding creditor liens, levies, and no property ownership dispute.
+Third-party companies called title companies facilitate the review, transfer and recording of a property's title; they also conduct the funding of the home sale.

 Title Company

-Acts as a third-party intermediary to both buying and selling parties; the title company collects all buying and selling costs, funds the sale from the lender's financial institution, and is responsible for recording the sale with the county.
-Once a sale is “recorded,” the profit (see Selling Costs) is released to the seller, and the keys are given to the buyer.
+Acts as a third-party intermediary to both buying and selling parties.
+The title company collects all buying and selling costs, transfers funds for the sale from the lender's financial institution, and is responsible for recording the sale with the county.
+Once a sale is recorded, the profit is released to the seller, and the keys are given to the buyer.

 Underwriter